kiskaserver/ExternalCS2/README.md

 It is intended as a research and learning platform for exploring game internals, memory reading, and external tooling.

-This project was originally forked from `CS2External` by sweeperxz but has been almost completely rewritten.
-The AimBot and ESP were implemented from the ground up with new architecture and advanced features.
+This project was **originally forked from `CS2External` by sweeperxz** but has been **extensively rewritten**, with AimBot and ESP modules implemented from the ground up with new architecture and advanced features.

 > **Legal & Ethical Notice**
 > This software is provided strictly for research, educational, and local testing purposes.
 The authors do not condone using this software to gain unfair advantages in online multiplayer games.